Ardor lightweight contracts have a fast and secure method for random number generation.

-During its normal operation, a blockchain generates data which is somewhat random like block ids or transaction ids.
-The problem is that a transaction ID is simple to manipulate by the account submitting the transaction, and a block ID is simple to manipulate by a block generator.
+During normal operation, a blockchain generates data which is somewhat random like block ids or transaction ids.
+The problem is that a transaction id is simple to manipulate by the account submitting the transaction, and a block id is simple to manipulate by the block generator.
 This means that using this information alone to initialize a random seed will provide power users and block generators an unfair advantage.

 As we can see, since you cannot rely directly on data generated within the blockchain, generating this reproducible and non-predictable seed is not a simple task.

 You may ask, can we use some kind of Oracle contract to obtain random data from an external source (like random.org)?
 Sure we can, but this opens up other attack vectors like DNS spoofing or potential for a direct hack of random.org.
 In addition, it is expensive to write this data into the blockchain for later use by other contracts.
 With that in mind, who is financing the operation of this Oracle contract, and what are their motives?